EngincanV/EngincanV.github.io/_posts/2023-01-02-my-notes-from-google-technical-writing-course-2.md

 - Structure your outline so that your document introduces information when it's most relevant to your reader.
 - Consider explaining a concept and then demonstrating how the reader can apply it either in a sample project or in their own work and if possible provide alternatives.

-You can see an example outline of a document in below illustration:
+You can see an example outline of a document in the image below:

 ![](/assets/images/tech-writing/outline.png)

-> I took the outline from an old Github issue.
-You can check it [here](https://github.com/abpframework/abp/issues/12489).
+> I took the outline from an old GitHub issue.
+You can check it out [here](https://github.com/abpframework/abp/issues/12489).

 ### Introduce a document